es021/cf-app/README.md

 ## Rewrite All Local Change With Remote
 First do a commit of your changes

--git add *
+- git add *
--git commit -a -m "local file server commit message"
+- git commit -a -m "local file server commit message"

 Then fetch the changes and overwrite if there is a conflict

--git fetch origin master
+- git fetch origin master
--git merge -s recursive -X theirs origin/master
+- git merge -s recursive -X theirs origin/master